Job Search Resources

-The most valuable of these resources is LinkedIn, a professional networking website where you can learn more about other lawyers and potential employers.
-Some job seekers have even told us that they use Linkedin as a database to document who they have been in contact with.
+The most valuable of these resources is Linkedin, a professional networking website where you can learn more about other lawyers and potential employers.
+Some job seekers tell us they use Linkedin as a database to document who they've been in contact with.
 "Are You LinkedIn," published by Bellevue College, offers useful tips for accessing this important tool in your job search.

-© 2013 Washington State Bar Association, all rights reserved.
+© 2017 Washington State Bar Association, all rights reserved.